jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 ### Function Generator

-A function generator is an equipment used to generate different types of electrical waveforms over a wide range of frequencies.
-We will use them to simulate a trigger signal for the HC-SR4 sensor.
+A function generator is a device used to generate different types of electrical waveforms over a wide range of frequencies.
+We will use it today to simulate a trigger signal for the HC-SR4 sensor.
 To setup a signal follow these instructions (see [video](https://youtu.be/zpEMqZeFxMI)):

 1. Positive terminal connected to designated input
 2. Negative terminal connected to all breadboard ground rails